Dr Mic Spencer

 - The Scottish Music Centre http://www.scottishmusiccentre.com/michael-spencer/

-includes composition at all levels, new music performance practice at all levels, some dissertation supervision
+My current teaching includes composition at all levels, new music performance practice at all levels and some MA dissertation supervision.
+I am also lead for Ensemble Peformance at levels 1, 2 and 3.

 Research groups and institutes